Advance Equity, Human Rights and Dignity

 Leadership at the Top

-As County Executive, Nick Stewart will centralize Diversity, Equity, and Inclusion initiatives into a Department of Human Rights & Equity with two core mandates:
+As County Executive, Nick Stewart will centralize Diversity, Equity and Inclusion initiatives into a Department of Human Rights & Equity with three core mandates:

 - Leadership Training: Require cultural competency and equity training for all county leadership, available to all employees.

-This department will also launch a Truth & Equity Initiative, bringing together leaders in health care, education, business, and the arts to dismantle structural racism.
+- Truth & Equity Initiative: bringing together leaders in health care, education, business, and the arts to dismantle structural racism in the government and community at large.

 Invest in the Black Community

-- Housing & Revitalization: Partner with organizations like the Greater Randallstown Community Development Organization and the Turner Station Conservation Teams to expand affordable housing and drive mixed-use revitalization in communities such as Randallstown and Turner Station, supported by streamlined permitting and regulatory reform.
+- Housing & Revitalization: Partner with organizations like the Greater Randallstown Community Development Organization and the Turner Station Conservation Teams to expand affordable housing and drive mixed-use revitalization in communities from Randallstown and Essex, supported by streamlined permitting and regulatory reform.

 Support Hispanic & Immigrant Neighbors